100 years ago, a succession of events unfolded across a ten-year period that would redefine the island of Ireland and its people forever.

 Final Convention meeting

-Final meeting of the Irish Convention begins, with a final report delivered on 12th April.
+Final meeting of the Irish Convention begins, with a final report delivered on 12 April.
 The German spring offensive of 1918 is sorely testing the Allies on the Western Front.
 Lloyd George is determined to introduce conscription in Ireland (in effect in Britain from 1916) and simultaneously to introduce Home Rule.
-Nothing comes of the convention's report, which is out-of-date within weeks of its publication.
+Nothing comes of the convention’s report, which is out of date within weeks.

 18 Apr 1918